brianl2/BrCancer_LHL_final/README.md

-# Clusteringtoronto_LHL_final
+# Clustering Toronto - LightHouse Labs Data Science Final Project 2022

 Lower income areas typically have fewer supermarkets, amenities, and available services.
-With clustering of these publicly available services and businesses, I plan to identify underlying socioeconomic inequality in Toronto.
+With the clustering of these publicly available services and businesses, I plan to identify underlying socioeconomic inequality in Toronto.